pegasd/puppet-cron/README.md

 ## Limitations

 * although the `cron::job` type checks for Integer boundaries, you're on your own if you are using strings for specifying time intervals.
+Those will be put into the template as-is.
-* all files in `/etc/cron.d` and `/etc/incron.d` directories that are managed manually are fair play.
+* all files in `/etc/cron.d` and `/etc/incron.d` directories that are managed manually through Puppet are fair play.
 Don't expect them to go away once you start using this module.
 Hopefully, you won't need to, though.
+* regular cron resources must be cleaned out using `ensure => absent` prior to using this module.

 ## Development